2020 Toyota Prius — Carivo review 2020 model shown

 About the 2020 Toyota Prius

-The 2020 Toyota Prius is a hybrid that earns a Carivo score of 8.1/10 — rated Recommended.
+With an overall Carivo score of 8.1/10, the 2020 Toyota Prius earns a Recommended rating among the hybrids we've scored.
 Its strongest dimension is Reliability at 9.1/10, while Performance at 6.2/10 is where it trails the competition most noticeably.
 It's a solid all-rounder that delivers across most dimensions without obvious deal-breakers.

 Performance at 6.2/10 is a genuine liability and a score that should factor heavily into any buying decision.
 The powertrain and chassis dynamics trail class rivals by a meaningful margin — don't overlook it.
 Technology scores 8.0/10 — one of the stronger tech packages in the segment.
 Expect a responsive infotainment system, broad smartphone integration, and a solid suite of driver-assistance features.